zahiruliman/llm-prompt-training/training-materials/06_technique_reverse_engineering.md

 - ✅ Professional output requirements

 ### **Success Criteria:**
-Your prompt should enable AI to create a government-ready SKB that:
+Your prompt should enable AI to create a government-ready BRS that:
 - Maintains exact ministry formatting standards
 - Preserves professional language tone and structure
 - Includes proper document classification and approval sections